badsyntax/richardwillis.info/blog/monitor-nextjs-app-prometheus-nodejs.md

 registry.registerMetric(httpRequestDurationMicroseconds);
 ```

-Create a custom `tsconfig` for the server:
+The server is written in TypeScript and is not part of the Next.js build, so we need a new `tsconfig` for compiling the server.
+I save this file as `tsconfig.server.json`:

 ```json
 {